jhackett1/parcel-ssr-starter-kit/readme.md

 3. Set up styled components with a server-rendered
 4. Head management with helmet
 5. Better solution than `npm run dev:server`?
+6. One-click deploys to Heroku and Netlify
+7. Jest support